 In response to calls by Amy Winehouse’s family for greater access to drug and alcohol rehabilitation, the NHS in England has tried to claim that 94% of patients are waiting less than 3 weeks for rehab.
 This sounds as though 94% of 207,000 patients currently being treated by the NHS are waiting a maximum of three weeks, and then entering into rehab.
 Is this the case?
 An emphatic “no” seems to be the answer.

-That range of services was recognised as covering both residential rehabilitation as well as less structured interventions, such as out patient treatment in the community.
-These new standards are based on the same set of principles as the ‘National Care Standards’, which are based on the concept of citizens’ rights.
-In short: services must be accessible and suitable for everyone who needs them; the opinion and experience of service users is important; and that you as a citizen have rights.
+That range of services was recognised as covering both residential rehabilitation as well as less structured interventions, such as outpatient treatment in the community.
+These new standards are based on the same set of principles as the ‘National Care Standards, which are based on the concept of citizens’ rights.
+In short: services must be accessible and suitable for everyone who needs them; the opinion and experience of service users are important; and that you as a citizen have rights.
 The standards also talk about the client’s right to make informed choices and to be informed about the range of choices.

 Wanted: A New Policy for Addiction Treatment